 Where token to be taken to another pharmacy (e.g. out of stock): Where a prescription has been sent to a patient’s nominated pharmacy but that pharmacy is unable to fulfil the order, for example because they are out of stock of an item, if the patient wishes to go to another pharmacy, the electronic prescription would have to be released back to the Spine by the nominated pharmacy and a dispensing token printed so that the patient can access the electronic prescription at another Release 2 enabled pharmacy.
 In the same way as with paper prescriptions, all items on the prescription would have to be returned to the spine in this scenario so that they can be accessed by another pharmacy, not just the out of stock item.

-‘Paid’ patients / Exemption declaration made (other prescriptions age-exempted or real-time-exempted): This occurs when the patient is required to make an exemption declaration or declares they have paid the patient prescription charge.
-Patients are not required to make an exemption declaration if the patient’s date of birth is contained within the electronic prescription, or if their prescription has been real-time-exempted by the RTEC system.
+‘Paid’ patients / Exemption declaration made (unless exempt because of age or the Real Time Exemption (RTEC) system): This occurs when the patient is required to make an exemption declaration or declares they have paid the patient prescription charge.
+Patients are not required to make an exemption declaration if the patient’s date of birth is contained within the electronic prescription, or if the RTEC system determined exemption onto the EPS prescription.
 If the patient has been given a prescription token by the prescriber, this can be used to collect the exemption declaration (see also EPS Phase 4 tips).

 Dispensing tokens may also be printed in other scenarios, for example if this is requested by the patient or to support the communication of supplementary clinical information to the patient.
 Tokens contain patient identifiable information so care should be taken in how they are disposed of.